A note on the multicolor size-Ramsey numbers of connected graphs: Introduction

 \section{Introduction}

-The $r$-color size-Ramsey number of a graph $H$, denoted $\hat{R}_r(H)$ is the smallest number of edges in a graph $G$ having the property that every $r$-coloring of the edges of $G$ contains a monochromatic copy of $H$.
+The $r$-color size-Ramsey number of a graph $H$, denoted by $\widehat{R}_r(H)$, is the minimum number of edges in a graph $G$ having the property that every $r$-coloring of the edges of $G$ contains a monochromatic copy of $H$.
 When $r=2$ we drop the subscript.